 must be replaced by the full path to MSYS2 installation (only for Windows).

-Note to Windows users: Since pgModeler building relies on MSYS2 infrastructure, depending on the version of the latter in your system the DLL to be copied in the steps below may not be enough.
+Note to Windows users: Since pgModeler building relies on MSYS2 infrastructure, depending on the version of the latter in your system, the DLLs to be copied in the steps below may not be enough.

 Please, don't forget to report which DLLs are missing so this step-by-step can be updated accordingly.